UMM-CSci/senior-seminar/resources/FindingSources.md

 In order to better understand methods used in your paper you are likely to use supplementary sources: papers that the primary sources are building upon, textbooks, technical reports, wikipedia articles, talks and blog posts by researchers explaining the concepts, etc. Some of these materials may be peer reviewed, and some wouldn't be.
 Make sure they are trustworthy.
 You need to cite them in your paper (we discuss proper citing later).

 **Using your sources**
-Typically your three sources cover the same topic from different angles. **TO DO: mention Max's paper, Kristin's**
+Typically your primary sources cover the same topic from different angles: [Image Resizing using Seam Carving by Kristin Rachor](../seminars/Fall2015/Rachor.pdf) ([Fall 2015](../seminars/Fall2015)), [Monte Carlo Tree Search and Its Applications by Max Magnuson](../seminars/Spring2015/Magnuson.pdf) ([Spring 2015](../seminars/Spring2015)).

-**To Do: mention Lemmon's paper**
+However, sometimes it makes sense to focus on one main source and background information for it, and spend less time on applications of the methods: [Parallel BVH Construction for Real-Time Ray Tracing by Aaron Lemmon](../seminars/Spring2016/lemmon.pdf) ([Spring 2016](../seminars/Spring2016)).

+Make sure to discuss your paper structure with your adviser and the instructor to figure out what works best for your topic.

 ### Journals vs conferences vs workshops

+TBD

 ### How to find peer reviewed sources